 An allogenic stem cell transplant uses stem cells taken from a donor.
 This is the most common type of stem cell transplant.
 A close relative like a parent, brother, or sister will be the best match.
 One risk of an allogenic transplant is graft-versus-host disease.
 The donor's cells recognize your body as foreign and attack your organs and tissues.
 Symptoms include rashes, itching, nausea, diarrhea, mouth sores, and jaundice -- yellowing of the eyes and skin.

-An autologous stem cell transplant removes cells from your own bone marrow or blood before you have chemotherapy.
+An autologous stem cell transplant removes healthy stem cells from your own bone marrow or blood before you have chemotherapy.
 Those cells are frozen and then put back into your blood after your treatment has killed cells in the bone marrow.
 Because the stem cells come from your body, there's less risk of rejection.
 The downside is that it's hard to separate healthy stem cells from leukemia cells.
 You might get some leukemia cells put back in during the transplant.

 After a stem cell transplant, you'll have to stay in the hospital for a while to be watched and treated for side effects.
 Because this treatment uses very high doses of chemotherapy, it can cause serious complications like these:

 - Higher risk of infection and bleeding from low blood cell counts

 - Damage to the lungs, bones, and thyroid gland